LTF Grants & Grant Guidelines

 • Be an Illinois-based non-profit organization with tax-exempt status under §501(c)(3) of the Internal Revenue Code.

 • Provide services without charge to the client.
-[Note: This does not mean applicants cannot charge sliding-scale fees to clients with incomes above 150% of the federal poverty guidelines, nor does it mean that grantees cannot require clients to pay court costs or related expenses that cannot be waived.
-However, LTF funds can only be used to support free services.]
+[Note: Entities funded by LTF may charge sliding-scale fees to clients whose income exceeds their guidelines and may also require clients to pay court costs or related expenses that cannot be waived.
+However, LTF funds may only be used to support free legal services.]

 Back to Top